 General University Information

-The University offers a broad range of academic programs through the following administrative units:
+The University offers a broad range of academic programs and support through the following administrative units:

 - The College of Agriculture and Human Sciences

 - The Marvin D. and June Samuel Brailsford College of Arts and Sciences